Keep OSQ running smoothly and successfully by following these guidelines:

 Returning members: Dues must be paid by the 1st rehearsal of the term.

 New members: Dues must be paid by the 3rd rehearsal of the term.
-Please speak to the Treasurer for any issues.

 Have your current season’s music in hand at each rehearsal.
 ALWAYS have a pencil with you to mark your music as instructed by Maestro Close at rehearsals.